ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-firewall.md

 {{site.data.keyword.attribute-definition-list}}

-# Configuring the NSX firewalls for {{site.data.keyword.vcf-vpc-short}} instances
+# Configuring VMware vDefend Firewall for {{site.data.keyword.vcf-vpc-short}} instances
 {: #vpc-vcf-firewall}

-Before you configure the VMware NSX® firewalls, review the information in [NSX firewall add-ons](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-add-ons#vmware-add-ons-nsx-firewall).
+Before you configure VMware vDefend™ Firewall (formerly VMware NSX Firewall), review the information in [VMware vDefend Firewall add-on](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-add-ons#vmware-add-ons-nsx-firewall).

 1. From the VMware Solutions console, click **Resources > {{site.data.keyword.vcf-vpc-short}}** from the left navigation pane.
 2. In the instances table, click the instance to configure the firewalls for.
 3. On the **Access information** tab, under **Management domain**, use the NSX-T admin account for VMware NSX-T Data Center to log in to the VMware NSX-T console.
-   * To configure the gateway firewall, see [Gateway Firewall](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/3-2/administration-guide/security/gateway-firewall.html){: external}.
+   * To configure vDefend Gateway Firewall, see [Gateway Firewall](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/3-2/administration-guide/security/gateway-firewall.html){: external}.
-   * To configure the distributed firewall, see [Distributed Firewall](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/3-2/administration-guide/security/distributed-firewall.html){: external}.
+   * To configure the vDefend Distributed Firewall, see [Distributed Firewall](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/3-2/administration-guide/security/distributed-firewall.html){: external}.

 The {{site.data.keyword.cloud}} security groups for VPC (Virtual Private Cloud) also provide network security and act as a virtual firewall for your Virtual Server Instances and bare metal servers in the {{site.data.keyword.cloud_notm}} VPC environment by managing east-west and north-south network traffic.